God’s Grace Includes Correction: "Say No!" and "Stop Sinning!"

 • Thank God!
 By His grace in Jesus Christ He offers salvation and eternal life to all (vs. 11).
 That should be one of the very central messages of our preaching and witnessing.

 • But we suddenly see in the next verse a change of emphasis from the “unmerited favor” side of grace to grace’s clear commands to live a holy life.
 It is the “grace of God … [that] teaches us to say ‘No’ to ungodliness and worldly passions” [11-12].
 It is the “grace of God … [that] teaches us … to live self-controlled, upright and godly lives” [11-12].
+The grace of God bring His favor, yes, but also His correction where it's needed.

 • I see widespread loose living among many Christians today.
 There seems to be a terribly wrong attitude held by some believers that goes something like this: “Hey, I’m saved, I’m under grace.
 God ‘understands’ my sinful lifestyle, and He’s very forgiving.
 It’s all OK, because I’m covered by His grace.”
-I’m sure you’ve noticed how deeply that casual attitudeviolates Titus 2:11-14, which clearly declares that God’s grace “teaches us” to say “No” to ungodliness and to live upright, godly lives.
+Surely you’ve noticed how deeply that casual attitudeviolates Titus 2:11-14, which clearly declares that God’s grace “teaches us” to say “No” to ungodliness and to live upright, godly lives.

 • Let’s take a look at two instances in Jesus’ ministry where we can see this two-sided application of grace — (1) His undeserved favor for things like salvation and physical healing; and (2) Jesus’ command that they stop sinning!Both these truths are part of true, biblical “grace.”